db0/fedi-safety/README.md

 # False positives and False negatives

-The scirpt has the potential to detect wrongly of course as the clip model is not perfect.
+The script has the potential to detect wrongly of course as the clip model is not perfect.
-However the library used for checking for CSAM has been [robustly checked through the AI Horde](https://dbzer0.com/blog/ai-powered-anti-csam-filter-for-stable-diffusion/)
+However the library used for checking for CSAM has been [robustly checked through the AI Horde](https://dbzer0.com/blog/ai-powered-anti-csam-filter-for-stable-diffusion/) and has an acceptable false-positive ratio given the risk of the alternatives.

 If you are concerned about deleting too many, or not deleting enough, or want to follow-up first before taking action, you can use the `--dry_run` cli arg to mark the found csam but avoid deleting them.

+Roughly speaking, this tool will mark a lot of false positives. **This is normal**.
+You should be worried if it *wasn't* catching any false positives since it would mean potential images slipping through.

+On average, <1% of all your images will be picked by this tool, most of which should either be NSFW or have children subjects.

+So yes, you will lose some legitimate images, but you almost ensure you won't get CSAM as well.
+I will leave the cost-benefit ratio calculations to you.

+# Legal

+Other than the classic AGPL disclaimer about me making no guarantees about this tool, I also need to mention that different juristictions in the world have different approaches to CSAM.
+For example some require that you send every potential positive to authorities.
+How that works with  a tool like this which casts a very wide net is unclear.

+If you are worried enough, you should consult a local lawyer.

 # Support